 At present, unilateralism and protectionism are on the rise, posing severe challenges to the rules-based multilateral trading system.
 Both China and the EU are constructive forces that uphold multilateralism and actively advocate openness and cooperation, Lü said.

-The two sides should move toward each other, persist in dialogue and cooperation, properly handle differences, jointly uphold free trade, practice multilateralism, and promote the sound and stable development of China-EU economic and trade relations,said Lü.
+The two sides should move toward each other, persist in dialogue and cooperation, properly handle differences, jointly uphold free trade, practice multilateralism, and promote the sound and stable development of China-EU economic and trade relations, said Lü.

-Lü made the remarks while commenting on the performance of China-EU trade, as well as the recent progress in negotiation concerning China's new-energy vehicles exports to the EU.
+Lü made the remarks while commenting on the performance of China-EU trade, as well as the recent progress in negotiation concerning China's new-energy vehicles (NEV) exports to the EU.